 Because the signs of PAD can be easily overlooked or excused as tiredness or fatigue, or masked by conditions such as peripheral neuropathy, it is important that you’re mindful of common risk factors (i.e., over 50, if you were ever a smoker, if you are diabetic) and if you are experiencing one or more of the signs and symptoms.

 Peripheral Artery Disease can be effectively treated when diagnosed early and properly.
-Make your appointment at Modern Vascular today if you’re feeling at risk, or to put your mind at ease.
+You can schedule a free PAD screening at a Modern Vascular clinic if you’re feeling at risk, or to put your mind at ease.